 Types of Backups

 The types of backups you require are also largely informed by the same questions above.
 The mix-and-match between full backups, differential/incremental backups, and transaction log backups depends a lot on your backup strategy.

 Remember that the backup process itself introduces some locks on your database and consumes resources.
 So keep in mind how busy your database is and its size; these are the 2 main factors you need to carefully consider while scheduling your backup frequency.

 Sample Predefined Schedules

 We’ve already mentioned this before, but it bears repeating because it is that important.
-Your backup schedule is dictated by several factors.
-Two of the most important are your data’s criticality, and how busy the database is, which can be thought of as the number of transactions per hour/ day.
+Several factors dictate your backup schedule.
+Two of the most important are your data’s criticality, and how busy the database is, which can be thought of as the number of transactions per hour/day.
 Consider these predefined sample schedules as examples: